 In addition to the six key sales psychology principles listed above, here are a few other principles that can help increase the likelihood of a consumer purchasing your products or services.

 Try complimenting your buyer.
-People rarely take the time to compliment someone else, and yet, everyone loves a compliment.
+People rarely take the time to compliment someone else and yet, everyone loves a compliment.
 Complimenting your buyer can surprise them and make their day in ways that can increase the likelihood of a sale.
-This can be seen as part of the reciprocity principle, and it can also make them like you more, which plays into the liking principle.
+This can be seen as part of the reciprocity principle and it can also make them like you more, which plays into the liking principle.

 Stay in front of your buyer through email marketing campaigns, newsletters, text message marketing and any other means you can.
-Do not spam them; nobody likes a ton of junk mail, and it will send you to spam land if you are not careful.
+Do not spam them; nobody likes a ton of junk mail and it will send you to spam land if you are not careful.
 Be measured about the time, content and value of the messaging.
-If the user receives information that they can actually use, it is valuable.
+If the user receives information that they can use, it is valuable.

 Unity marketing campaigns focus on fulfilling the need for community.
 For instance, an ad may target fans of a particular sports team.
 Another example could be a gym advertising its group classes as not just exercise but also social gatherings.